 PIM – Product Information Management

-A Product Information Management (PIM) system creates a centralized system that stores all product-related data and information required for its promotion and sale.
-The PIM system makes it possible to easily share the data and information across sales and marketing channels.
-A PIM system is particularly helpful in the effective management of multiple SKUs that are updated frequently.
+A Product Information Management (PIM) system creates a centralized system that stores all product-related data and information required for their promotion and sale.
+The PIM system makes it easy to share product specifications across sales and marketing channels so that there is one place to update product data, from which it is then automatically pushed everywhere those products are sold.
+Thus, a PIM system is particularly helpful in managing large numbers of SKUs or in industries where product data is updated frequently.

 Important things you can do with a PIM: